University of Victoria Students' Society: Course Unions

 Course Unions receive a small amount of funding each semester from a student levy and are governed by Course Union policy and Course Union council.

 Professional Development Unions (PDUs)

 There are four active Professional Development Unions at the University of Victoria.
 Each PDU is run semi-autonomously with funds being raised solely by the students within that department.
-While each PDU raises its own funds, they are considered under the umbrella of the UVSS for purposes related to the BC University Act.
+While each PDU raises its own funds, they are considered under the umbrella of the UVSS for purposes related to the University Act (British Columbia).

-The following are the PDUs at UVic: